 Another way to enjoy hemp is as raw, water-soluble protein powder, which looks a lot like bright green matcha (powdered green tea) but tastes nothing like it.
 Added to smoothies featuring bananas, coconut water, kale, supergreens and other superfoods, you can barely taste it, except for a slightly dusty flavor that we have found is shared by most protein powders.
 Two tablespoons add a powerful dose of protein, especially for breakfast shakes that can sustain you through lunch.
 You can also enjoy it in the form of cold-pressed oil and in minimally processed foods such as granola bars, chips, cereals, or you can sprinkle the raw seeds onto yogurt.

 Despite its good-for-you nutrients and the fact that even Thomas Jefferson once stated that "hemp is of greatest importance to our nation," hemp farming is currently not permitted by the U.S. due to the Controlled Substances Act of 1970, which prohibits the growing of hemp without a permit by the Drug Enforcement Administration (DEA).
-We currently import the hemp used to make the tasty treats mentioned above from China, India, Canada and several European countries.
+Industrial hemp production is allowed in more than 30 countries worldwide, but the United States is not quite there yet.
+Instead, we import hemp from China, India, Canada and several European countries.

-But you don't need to get political to say hooray to hemp.
-Just stroll down to your local health food store and grab a bag of trail mix featuring the nutrient powerhouse, or lather up your kids with Dr. Bronner's Pure Castile Hemp Baby Mild Soap.
+Even if you're not political (or a toker), you can still say hooray to hemp.
+Just head to your local health food store and grab a bag of trail mix featuring the nutrient powerhouse, or lather up with Dr. Bronner's Pure Castile Hemp Soap.